 - If you don’t get initial early investors, then your campaign can look flat with no capital committed, which can deter investors.

 Crowdfunding campaigns may be a good option if…

-- You have a compelling business proposition that can be conveyed well on a video campaign.
+- You have a compelling restaurant proposition that can be conveyed well on a video campaign.